 The book of Tobit summary presents the exemplary lives of two related Israelite families in the Jewish Diaspora of the 8th century BC.
 So a new family will be formed from the marriage of children from these two families.
-Therefore the book places special emphasis on the education of children and respect for parents.
-In the course of this study, we will analyze the texts contained in this ancient writing, which was conceived in a historical period before the birth of Christianity.
+Therefore the book specializes in children’s education and respect for parents.
+In this study, we will analyze the texts in this ancient writing, which were conceived in a historical period before the birth of Christianity.

 Tobit’s book has an unknown author.
-But it is rumored that the Archangel Raphael wrote the book.
+But it is rumored that Archangel Raphael wrote the book.
 The book presents the exemplary lives of two related Israelite families in the Jewish Diaspora of the 8th century BC.
 A new family will be formed from the marriage of children from these two families.
-The book places special emphasis on the education of children and respect for parents.
+The book specializes in children’s education and respect for parents.

 The family has always played an eminently active role in Jewish society, facilitating the continuity of a distinctive national identity and perennial religious values.
-We cannot easily overlook the Book of Tobit for a deeper understanding of the convictions underlying biblical theology about the family.
+We cannot easily overlook the Book of Tobit for a deeper understanding of biblical theology’s convictions about the family.
 Except for the Book of Acts, there is no other biblical writing like the Book of Tobit summary that contains more detail or reference to marriage, marriage, and all that pertains to family relationships.

 Is there an angel named Raphael?

-Archangel Raphael, together with Archangels Michael and Gabriel, is one of the most important Archangels in this angelic hierarchy.
+Archangel Raphael, together with Archangels Michael and Gabriel, is one of the essential Archangels in this angelic hierarchy.
 Raphael is also sometimes depicted with a fish or two, which is another reference to the biblical story of Tobias.
 The fish symbolizes life and spiritual regeneration.

-In the Bible, he is spoken of as an angel named Raphael and represents the return to the very source of life, which essentially represents the final, complete healing of all sickness and suffering.
-Raphael, through his divine power, reminds us that God is the supreme healer.
+In the Bible, he is spoken of as an angel named Raphael and represents the return to the very source of life, which essentially means the final, complete healing of all sickness and suffering.
+Through his divine power, Raphael reminds us that God is the supreme healer.

 Biography of Raphael